aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 ## **Using Microsoft Excel**

-To update a style in Microsoft Excel 97-2003:
+To update a style in Microsoft Excel 97‑2003:

 1. On the **Format** menu, click **Style**.
-1. Select the style you want to modify from the **Style name** list.
+2. Select the style you want to modify from the **Style name** list.
-1. Click **Modify**.
+3. Click **Modify**.
-1. Select the style options that you want using the tabs in the Format Cells dialog.
+4. Select the style options that you want using the tabs in the Format Cells dialog.
-1. Click **OK**.
+5. Click **OK**.
-1. Under **Style includes**, specify the style features you want.
+6. Under **Style includes**, specify the style features you want.
-1. Click **OK** to save the style and apply it to the selected range.
+7. Click **OK** to save the style and apply it to the selected range.

 ## **Using Aspose.Cells**

-The following examples demonstrate how to use [**Style.Update**](https://reference.aspose.com/cells/cpp/aspose.cells/style/update/) method.
+The following examples demonstrate how to use the [**Style.Update**](https://reference.aspose.com/cells/cpp/aspose.cells/style/update/) method.

 ### **Creating and Modifying a Style**

-This example creates a [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object, applies it to a range of cells and modifies the [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object.
-The modifications are automatically applied to the cell and the range the style was applied to.
+This example creates a [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object, applies it to a range of cells, and modifies the [**Style**](https://reference.aspose.com/cells/cpp/aspose.cells/style/) object.
+The modifications are automatically applied to the cell and the range to which the style was applied.

 ```c++
 #include <iostream>